Thermostatic Mixing Valves (TMVs)

 4. Remove the existing shower mixing valve and covers

-5. You now need to flush the pipework through by using a bucket to cover the end of both the hot and cold water feeds.
+5. You now need to flush the pipework through using a bucket to cover the end of the hot and cold water feeds.

 6. Fit in your new thermostatic mixing valve